winteralex/tex-bps/README.md

 # TeX Blueprints
-This is a collection of .tex project examples.
+This is a collection of tex project examples.

 ## Scope
 * DIN letter